 4. Think ergonomically

-Office workers are known to spend over 10 hours at their desk each day which means that their furniture needs to be both practical and comfortable.
-Investing in ergonomic furniture and equipment will not only help your employees to perform better (less sick leave), but will also be better for their overall health (prevent injuries caused from bad posture and computer eye strains).
+Office workers are known to spend over 10 hours at their desks each day which means that their furniture needs to be both practical and comfortable.
+Investing in ergonomic furniture and equipment will not only help your employees to perform better (less sick leave), but will also be better for their overall health (prevent injuries caused by bad posture and computer eye strains).

 5. Establish a break area